AwalaApp/specs/rs000-core.md

 Completing one relay MAY involve hops with different bindings.
 For example, the CRN between a user gateway and a relayer could use [CoSocket](rs004-cosocket.md), whilst the CRN between the relayer and the relaying gateway could use [CogRPC](rs008-cogrpc.md).

-The node sending the cargo MUST NOT remove it until the peer has acknowledged its receipt.
+The node sending a cargo MUST NOT remove it until the peer has acknowledged its receipt.
 The acknowledgement MUST be sent after the cargo is safely stored -- Consequently, if the cargo is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync).

 A gateway MAY send a CCA to a relayer so that the relayer can collect cargo for the current gateway in the next hop.